PI-008: Inspecting Ships that Carry Grain and Grain Products for Export

-7.1.2 Not Approved for Loading
+7.1.2 Not approved for loading

 Issuance of the Ship Inspection Not Approved for Loading - CFIA/ACIA 1288 - (Internal access only) form indicates that the sanitary conditions of the holds listed do not meet the minimum standard to load grain.
 When the inspector has decided that a hold is unsuitable to load grain, the decision and items that need to be rectified will be recorded on the form indicating all corrective actions required (treatment, cleaning, scaling and/or drying) in the specified holds prior to re-inspection.
 When old cargo residues are ordered to be knocked down from higher structures, the ship's crew should be instructed to leave the residue on the tank top.
 This will allow the inspector, upon re-inspection, to verify if there is an insect infestation.

-Inspectors will not prescribe the specific methods to be used by the ship's crew to bring the hold into compliance (i.e. inspectors will not recommend painting).
+Inspectors will not prescribe the specific methods to be used by the ship's crew to bring the hold into compliance (that is, inspectors will not recommend painting).
 Nor will inspectors name or indicate the application rate of a chemical treatment, the choice of the fumigant or spray must be determined by the licensed Pest Control Operator (PCO).
 If the ship wishes to do their own spraying, they must provide details on the chemicals they are planning to use before beginning the treatment.
 Inspectors should verify that the chemical being used is appropriate for the treatment of ship's holds.

-7.2 Partially Loaded Holds
+7.2 Partially loaded holds

-7.2.1 Top Inspection
+7.2.1 Top inspection

 If the upper structures of the hold need to be cleaned, dried, scaled or treated following a top-inspection, the inspector is to issue the Ship Inspection Not Approved for Loading - CFIA/ACIA 1288 - (Internal access only) form which outlines the details of the work required for the ship to be cleared.